beegee-tokyo/RAK11200-SMA-Sunnyboy/AT-Commands.md

 ```
 AT+APPEUI?

-+APPEUI:"Get or set the application EUI"
++APPEUI:Get or set the application EUI
 OK

 AT+APPEUI=?